-It’s important to realize that family engagement can look different and take on many forms.
+It is important to realize that family engagement can look different and take on many forms.
 What family engagement means and looks like depends on the unique characteristics and the individual comfort levels and understanding of each family.

-Importance of Family Engagement
+The Importance of Family Engagement

 Including Families in Preschool

 There are many reasons to include parents and families in the preschool program.
-Families usually have the largest impact on the development of young children.
+Family usually has the largest impact on the development of young children.
 Family involvement is linked with positive outcomes for children, including better outcomes in child development, attitudes, and behavior.
 Furthermore, family involvement in school can help improve school programs, the school environment, and teachers (Hanson & Lynch, 2004; Turnbull, Turnbull, Erwin, & Soodak, 2006).